philipwalton/blog/articles/2012-11-16-css-architecture.md

 At first this might seem like fairly harmless code, but let's examine it based on the goals established above.

-First, the widget in the examle is not predictable.
+First, the widget in the example is not predictable.
 A developer who's made several of these widgets will expect it to look a certain way, yet when she uses it in the sidebar or on the homepage, it will look different, despite the markup being exactly the same.

 It's also not very reusable or scalable.
 What happens when the way it looks on the homepage is requested on some other page?
 New rules will have to be added.